Events are a valuable element of how advisors build relationships with clients. Whether it’s a meeting, an appreciation banquet, or… Read More

 – Create simple, transparent pricing.
 Communicate upfront about pricing, compensation, disclosures, company values, and other relevant information in a digestible format to give clients a clear idea of exactly what they’re paying.

 – Loop clients into the planning process.
-Make clients part of the planning process to show them your are considering their full financial picture and working in their best interest.
+Make clients part of the planning process to show them you are considering their full financial picture and working in their best interest.

 – Prove your value.
 Demonstrate the impact of advice by tracking the progress and achievement of clients’ most important goals.

-This generation is weary of financial institutions, but financial professionals have a number of tools at their disposal to secure millennial trust to build the future of their business.
+This generation is wary of financial institutions, but financial professionals have a number of tools at their disposal to secure millennial trust to build the future of their business.